-Glass block also known as glass brick is an architectural aspect made of glass, it provides visual opacity and light, also has become an integral part of upscale interior design.
+Glass block is also known as glass brick is an architectural material made of glass that provides visual opacity and light, it has become an integral part of upscale interior design.

 They can be used for wall and floor applications when glass blocks are used on the floor.

 Here we will learn about glass blocks, types of glass blocks & much more.

 Introduction to glass block:

 These blocks are cast in a reinforced concrete gridwork or set in a metal frame, from which multiple units can be attached to openings in basements and roofs.

 It is usually available as a single concrete portion or as hollow glass blocks, thicker than standard wall blocks in many colours.

 Nowadays glass block becomes a versatile material that can be used for various purposes.